- Cell Biology

 Figure 1: Tyramide Signal Amplification Principles: Tissue or cell samples are labeled with primary and secondary antibodies.
 The secondary antibody, which is pre-conjugated to horseradish peroxidase (HRP), is exposed to H2O2.
 This catalyzes the transformation of a labeled tyramide substrate into a highly reactive species that binds to tyrosine residues on the proteins in close proximity to the antibodies and HRP, amplifying the signal.

 After the initial labeling step in ICC and IHC, a second stain termed a counterstain is often applied, which helps provide contrast so that the primary label can be seen more clearly.
 Depending on the experimental requirements, counterstains can either show high specificity for specific types of biomolecules, such as DNA or cytoskeleton, or stain the whole cell.
 Hematoxylin ( Cat.
 No. 5222), Hoechst stain (Hoechst 33342 Cat.
-No. 5117) or Hoechst 33258 (Cat.
-No. 5824) and DAPI (Cat.
+No. 5117),and DAPI (Cat.
 No. 5748) are commonly used counterstains.
 It is important that when choosing counterstains, they have minimum spectral overlap with the fluorochrome conjugated to the detection antibody.

 To reduce non-specific binding of primary or secondary antibodies, blocking buffers made with reagents such as Bovine Serum Albumin (BSA) (Cat.
 No. 5217) are applied to block non-target binding sites.
 In addition to using blocking buffers, incubation times and temperatures can also be varied to maximize specific binding and thus the optimum detection window for any antibody set.